lisp/de.setf.graphics/README.md

 The documentation is, unfortunately, to be found in the form of files intended for Word for Macintosh, Version 4.0, only.
 Until that improves, consult the [tests](./tests/) for examples.

+common-lisp.net hosts a mailing [list](http://www.common-lisp.net/mailman/listinfo/de-setf-graphics-devel)
+and a [trac](http://trac.common-lisp.net/de-setf-graphics/) instance for discussions and/or reports.

 Notes
 -----